-You are to place promotional materials for the organization and send pictures of these placed materials to myself for verification until such a time as your meeting can be arranged, at a frequency of once per two week period.
+You are to place promotional materials for the organization and send pictures of these placed materials to myself for verification.
 This will be your secondary portion of evaluation.

 You are encouraged to find an area that is safe to place materials within.
 Depending on your level of familiarity with the area, and your experience placing any materials previously, you may make this decision for yourself.